success stories

 Once I was done talking, a few seconds passed where no words were exchanged.
 Eric finally looked at me and smiled, “Could you send me your manuscript?
 I’d like to take a look at it tonight.”
 A few hours later, I was having dinner when I received an email from Eric.
 To my surprise, he had already visited my website and read a few chapters of my book.
 He had a couple questions and we agreed to talk more the next day.
 After exchanging a few more emails, we spoke on the phone and decided to meet on Saturday afternoon.
 We had a great conversation and we both realized rapidly that we had the same vision regarding my book and my career.
 We shook hands once again, and that’s how Eric Myers became my agent.

-Simon Gervais is the New York Times and #1 Amazon bestselling author of four thriller series, and signed a deal with Putnam to co-write the Robert Ludlum novels.
-His most recent book, The Last Guardian, was released in 2023, and the TV rights for his Clayton White series were recently optioned by CBS Studios with Jerry Bruckheimer attached to produce.
+Simon Gervais is the New York Times and #1 Amazon bestselling author of multiple thriller series, and signed a deal with Putnam to co-write the Robert Ludlum novels.
+The TV rights for his Clayton White series were recently optioned by CBS Studios with Jerry Bruckheimer attached to produce.